ideas-lab-nus/vizpro/docs/User Guide.md

 ## Deep Components

 Deep Components run functions by sending GET requests to the provided url, which in turn would process the given input parameters and return the result.
+After connecting all the inputs and outputs to a deep component, users need to click the `Play` button to start the asynchronous request and set the value to the output components.

 ### Setting up a deep component